-Islam encourage patience, prayer and turning to Allah (SWT) in times of need and for guidance.
+Islam encourages patience, prayer and turning to Allah (SWT) in times of need and for guidance.
 Even though, when one is struggling to survive in society and when discerning what is important isn’t easy, one can easily lose one’s way.

-In fact this happens even in some Islamic countries undergoing fast urbanization whereby the state’s desire to catch up with the rest of the world has had a marked effect.
+In fact, this happens even in some Islamic countries undergoing fast urbanization whereby the state’s desire to catch up with the rest of the world has had a marked effect.

 These emotional stresses communicate themselves through somatic or physical complaints.
 Similarly, “That is because they believe, then disbelieve, so a seal is set upon their hearts so that they don’t understand”.
 (Surat Al Munafiqun 63:3).

-Over the last 30 years, hundreds of services claim to use psychosocial rehabilitation, however there is unfortunately great confusion as to what this means and entails (SDG p.2).
+Over the last 30 years, hundreds of services claim to use psychosocial rehabilitation, however, there is unfortunately great confusion as to what this means and entails (SDG p.2).
 Additionally, Mental Health Social Worker Abul Hussein argues that religion or spirituality can act as a part of the holistic healing process – the center of balance – that gives calmness and peace so vital to recovery (Hussein p.4).

 Therefore, the awareness of what resources we have at our disposal when applied creatively can achieve a lot.